rouxers/book/src/blockbuilding.md

 If you are interested in the average movecount comparison of FB or FB + DR under different orientations, use the following resource:

-- [Movecount statistics](https://docs.google.com/spreadsheets/d/1EectP3O_qwQp_2WohbDrlohxhs2ee17sjFfxZr_-D1g/edit#gid=0) - Notice how x2y boosts chance of easy first square compared to y from 60% to 80%.
+- [Movecount statistics](https://docs.google.com/spreadsheets/d/1EectP3O_qwQp_2WohbDrlohxhs2ee17sjFfxZr_-D1g/edit#gid=0) - Notice how x2y boosts the chance of an easy first square compared to y from 60% to 80%.